technologiesubtile/LISN/README.md

 In red, the spectrum of the car charger operating from the lab power supply as shown before.
 Above the 4 MHz transition, i suspect that the TinySA adapts the RBW to the step size irrespective of its setting, and thereby the remainder of the curve seems to follow the envelope of the low frequency part.
 There was no quasi-peak detection enabled since the calc state was set to off.
 The VBW was set to auto.
 The black curve is the background with the lab power supply left in place.
 In green, the background with battery power instead of power supply.
 In cyan, the car charger operating from battery.
 It is noteworthy that under battery power, at the transition of 4 MHz, the curve does not seem to follow the envelope as it did before.
 We have observed a sudden drop of the noise during the measurement under battery power.
 We suspect that during the acquisition with battery power, the battery voltage dropped and the mode of operation switched from switching mode to continuous conduction and therefore the noise decreased.

 It is also noteworthy that when the TinySA is set to the units dB µV, it is still necessary to apply a conversion of 20*log() to the touchstone files to obtain the same reading as on the TinySA display.
+It means that the data is stored in uV.
+Similarly as the touchstone data is in mW when the display is set to dBm.
 Also, the NanoVNA saver software used to obtain the touchstone files does not seem to operate the TinySA device correctly.
 When presssing the sweep button, it restarts a sweep on the SA, but it saves the data as on the screen from the previous, possibly incomplete sweep.
 So it can only instantaneously read the onscreen data but not start a sweep, wait until it is done and then save it.

 It is understood that the USB charger would likely fail the CISPR25 test with its limit probably at 73 dB µV, but also that even the background spectra almost reach this value at low frequency.
 It is not the USB power of the TinySA that causes this because even when the TinySA is running on battery, it is that high.
 Probably it is just not made for such low frequency.
 Furthermore, the 20 dB attenuator is deteriorating the noise level but we have no other choice because we do not own a transient limiter and the parts for the internal protection of the LISN are not populated.
 All our measurements are very approximative.
 The test setup does not include the ground plate and we do not distinguish between threshold values for average or quasi-peak measurements.